Why work harder when you can work smarter? Work on your data in your desktop GIS or spreadsheet app, and magically, your web maps just.. update.

 The sync is uni-directional

-The sync works in one direction: Dropbox > Mango, so if you make edits to the dataset in Mango, they will be overwritten by a sync.
-If you are using Data Sync, we recommend only updating attributes and geometry in your desktop application.
+The sync works in one direction: Dropbox → Mango.
+If you make edits to the dataset in Mango, they will be overwritten by a subsequent sync if those changes are not manually integrated into the version in Dropbox.

 Like all re-uploads, the synced dataset cannot contain column names that have changed name, or columns that have been removed.
 New columns are OK.
 If you deprecate data in once column, you can include a new column with new data.
 Remember to update your feature popups to display the new attribute variable.

 Mango will not process syncs where the newer version contains columns that have been renamed or removed.

 The sync requires at least 60 minutes between file updates to reach the front of the queue.
 If changes are being made to the file more frequently than 60 minutes, our queuing system will not complete and the reupload will not occur.

 Folder structure and file limits

 Ensure that no more than 500 files exist in any Dropbox folder containing Synced datasets.
 If more than 500 files exist in a single folder containing a synced dataset, Mango may not receive the update notifications from Dropbox, and therefore may not import the new version of the dataset.

 You may experience errors when setting up a data sync if you use capitalised file extensions.
 For example,

 data.CSV.
 We recommend always using lowercase file extensions: